WinstonFreitas/Applied-Econometric-Work/README.md

 What are the determinants of the grades in the Brazilian National High School Exam(ENEM in portuguese)?
-This paper seeks to answer this question.
+This project seeks to answer this question.

 The data analyzed were microdata from the 2023 Brazilian National High School Exam(ENEM).